 NOTE:

 A tag key can contain a maximum of 128 characters.
-Only letters, digits, spaces, and special characters (_.:=+-@) are allowed, but the value cannot start or end with a space or start with _sys_.
+Only letters, numbers, spaces, and special characters (_.:=+-@) are allowed, but the value cannot start or end with a space or start with _sys_.

 • Tag value: Enter a tag value in the text box.